 Inkscape is capable of importing many types of vector and bitmap graphics files.
-It can also import text.
-Some types are handled internally by GDK (ani, bmp, gif, ico, icns, jpeg, pcx, png, pnm, ras, tga, tiff, wbmp, xbm, xpm).
-Other types require additional programs, listed under the relevant entries as listed.
+Most bitmap files are handled internally by the GDK PixBuf library.
+Some vector files are handled by external programs, listed under the relevant entries.
 One special feature allows importing images from the Open Clip Art Library, a free source of clip art.
 This is discussed at the end of this section.

 ![]() | In Case of Failure |